aryantalathi/Analyse-A-B-Test-Results/README.md

 * Perhaps run the experiment longer to make their decision.

 ### What I learnt from this project
-This project was conducted to test the knowledge of sampling distributions, hypothesis testing, significance of z-scores and p-values and implementation of Regression algorithms.
+This project was conducted to test the knowledge of sampling distributions, hypothesis testing, significance of z-scores & p-values and implementation of Regression algorithms.